 3-D Bail Bonds and our local team of bail bondsmen offer free guidance and 24-hour bail bonds assistance in Hartford.
 Let’s dive into the details about processing bail bonds in Hartford, Connecticut.

-The posting of bail bonds in Hartford is a little different.
+The process of bail bonds in Hartford is a little different.
 The information below can improve anyone’s experience of visiting the Hartford Police Department, especially if they may be in need of bailing someone out of any Hartford detention centers.

-When can you post the bail bond in Hartford?
+When can you post the bail

 How long can a person placed under arrest spend at the Hartford police department?

-- A person under arrest at the Hartford Police Department would only spend a night at this jail or sometimes only hours if there is enough time to be brought to the courthouse the same day.
+- A person under arrest at the Hartford Police Department would only spend a night at this jail or sometimes only hours if there is enough time to be brought to the local courthouse the same day.
 Consequently, the defendant may spend anywhere from 1 day up to about 30 days before another court date.
 Besides that, at the next court date, the judge will either change the conditions of release or returned the defendant to the Corrections Center.
 Because of this, the defendant’s case will be continued to another date.
 In the end, most cases take anywhere from 3 to 9 months to finish.
 The defendant may receive credit for time served and many times prosecutors offer to take a plea bargain in exchange of release after time has gone on.

 Facing a criminal charge in Hartford and dealing with local police and law enforcement is a stressful and chaotic situation for all involved.
 For this reason, 3-D Bail Bonds’ number one priority is their customers.
 We care about our customers and their personal situation.
 See what they’re saying about us online, read some our five-star Hartford bail bonds reviews.
 Our goal is to help in any way we can.
 Whether is a question answered, a free phone call or a bail bond posted, we will be there for you 24/7.
 Find us in Hartford at 57 Fishfry St across the Hartford Correctional facility.